iterative/ldb-resources/documentation/Command-summary.md

 ## filters supported by `ADD`

-`ADD` can be called with several filter and modifier flags.
-If multiple flags are specified, filters are pipelined, so their order may matter.
+`ADD` can be called with several filter flags.
+If multiple flags are specified, filters will be pipelined, so their order may matter.
 Multiple filters of one type are not permitted in one `ADD` command.

 `--file <filesystem attributes query>`

-Permits a query (see LDB Query Syntax) that references a fixed number of JSON fields specific to LDB index.
+Builds a query (see LDB Query Syntax) using fixed JSON fields specific to LDB index.
 The list is:

 * MTIME - data object modification time.
 * A_MTIME - annotation modification time.